daniel-apolinario/microservices-graph/README.md

 ### Architecture Smells ###

 The evolution of a dependency graph through releases in this experiment follows the architectural improvement or the architectural erosion scenario.
-For this, we have chosen two architecture smell (problem 1 and problem 2) reported in the [experiment report](EXPERIMENT.md)
+For this, we have chosen two architecture smell (problem 1 and problem 2) reported in the [experiment report](EXPERIMENT.md).

+The tool applies the 2 problems equally divided between the experimental units.
+That is, half of the units will deal with problem 1 and the other half with problem 2.

 ### References ###
 <a id="1">[1]</a>